Olderestin/coin-flip-telegram-bot/README.md

 ___
 ## Note:

-- sqlite3 database is used to save usage statistics
+- sqlite3 database is used to save usage statistics.
+Database folder `src/storage`